longguikeji/arkid/docs/en/docs/Other Plug -In/com_longgui_auto_auth_kerberos/index.md

 ## Features
 Via this plug -in，You can automatically log in to Arkid with an account in AD domain, The premise that the company has configured the AD domain environment，Employee computers are also under domain management
-Details on how to configure AD domain，See [AD domain configuration KERBEROS certification document] (HTTPS://www.Lack.com/Dragon Turtle Technology/Run/L 1 places)
+Details on how to configure AD domain，See [AD domain configuration KERBEROS certification document] (HTTPS://www.Lack.com/longguikeji/Run/L 1 places)

 ### ADCreate an ARKID service account in the domain